-7.3 Cache Operation
+9.3 Cache Operation

-The operating modes for the caches are configured by software using the not writethrough (NW) and cache disable (CD) bits of control register 0 (CR0 bits 29 and 30 respectively).
+The operating modes for the caches are configured by software using the not writethrough (NW) and cache disable (CD) bits of control register 0 (CR0 bits 29 and 30, respectively).
 These bits are used in all operating modes.

-When the CD and NW bits are both set to 0, the cache is fully enabled.
+■ When the CD and NW bits are both set to 0, the cache is fully enabled.
 This is the standard operating mode for the cache.
-If a read miss occurs when the processor reads from the cache, a line fill takes place.
-Write hits to the cache are updated, while write misses and writes to shared lines cause external memory updates.
+If a L1 cache read miss occurs, the processor determines if the read hits the L2 cache, in which case the cache line is supplied from the L2 cache to the L1 cache.
+If a read misses both the L1 and the L2 caches, a line fill (32-byte burst read) on the system bus occurs in order to fetch the cache line.
+The cache line is then filled in both the L1 and the L2 caches.
+Write hits to the L1 and L2 caches are updated, while write misses and writes to shared lines cause external memory updates.
+Refer to Table 39 on page 221 for a summary of cache read and write cycles and the effect of these operations on the cache MESI state.

-Note: A write allocate operation can modify the behavior of write misses to the cache.
-See "Write Allocate" on page 185
+Note: A write allocate operation can modify the behavior of write misses to the caches.
+See "Write Allocate" on page 215.

+The AMD-K6-2E+ processor does not enforce any rules of inclusion or exclusion as part of the protocol defined for the L1 and L2 caches.
+However, there are certain restrictions imposed by design on the allowable MESI states of a cache line that exists in both the L1 cache and the L2 cache.
+Refer to Table 40 on page 225 for a list of the valid cache-line states allowed.
-When CD is set to 0 and NW is set to 1, an invalid mode of operation exists that causes a general protection fault to occur.

-When CD is set to 1 (disabled) and NW is set to 0, the cache fill mechanism is disabled but the contents of the cache are still valid.
-The processor reads from the cache and, if a read miss occurs, no line fills take place.
-Write hits to the cache are updated, while write misses and writes to shared lines cause external memory updates.

-When the CD and NW bits are both set to 1, the cache is fully disabled.
+- When CD is set to 0 and NW is set to 1, an invalid mode of operation exists that causes a general protection fault to occur. - When CD is set to 1 (disabled) and NW is set to 0, the cache fill mechanism is disabled but the contents of the cache are still valid.
+The processor reads from the caches if the read hits the L1 or the L2 cache.
+If a read misses both the L1 and the L2 caches, a line fill does not occur on the system bus.
+Write hits to the L1 or L2 cache are updated, while write misses and writes to shared lines cause external memory updates.
+If PWT is driven Low and WB/WT# is sampled High, a write hit to a shared line changes the cache-line state to exclusive. - When the CD and NW bits are both set to 1, the cache is fully disabled.
 Even though the cache is disabled, the contents are not necessarily invalid.
-The processor reads from the cache and, if a read miss occurs, no line fills take place.
-If a write hit occurs, the cache is updated but an external memory update does not occur.
-If a data line is in the exclusive state during a write hit, the MESI bits are changed to the modified state.
-Write misses access memory directly.
+The processor reads from the caches if the read hits the L1 or the L2 cache.
+If a read misses both the L1 and the L2 caches, a line fill does not occur on the system bus.
+If a write hits the L1 or the L2 cache, the cache is updated but an external memory update does not occur.
+If a cache line is in the exclusive state during a write hit, the cache-line state is changed to modified.
+Cache lines in the shared state remain in the shared state after a write hit.
+Write misses access external memory directly.